 - Compatibility: Shimano, SRAM, TRP, Tektro road brakes

-- Dura-Ace: These are replacement inserts of the highest quality that can be used with roadblocks from Shimano that have cartridge brakes, amongst which are the Dura-Ace and Ultegra groupsets from Shimano.
+- Compatibility: These are replacement inserts of the highest quality that can be used with road bikes from Shimano that have cartridge brakes, amongst which are the Dura-Ace and Ultegra groupsets.

 - Salmon compound: This is a famous brake compound from the manufacturer, which can be used in extreme weather conditions.

-- Angled water groove: Beneath the attachment point for the stud, we can find water grooves that have been angled so that water that passes the plow tip can be removed easily.
+- Angled water groove: Beneath the attachment poitvfornthe stud, we can find water grooves that have been angled so that water that passes the plow tip can be removed easily.

 - These inserts will not fit liner pull or V pull brakes from Shimano.

-Kool-Stop KS DURASA features two replacement features that are using the compound designed for aggressive riding- Salmon.
+These Kool Stop KS DURASA brake pads use a compound that is designed for aggressive riding – Salmon.
 We used them on a new Fulcrum 3 wheelset where Shimano Ultegra pads were damaging the rim.
 After a quick fit, this issue was solved easily by the Salmon inserts.
 We would rate this set up more in terms of braking performance, along with minimum noise.
-As they were red, we were able to check the pads regularly for dirt and debris.
+It was also possible for us to check the pads regularly for dirt and debris.
 Almost no amount of grit was picked up.
-We were also intrigued by the braking performance in wet weather and were not disappointed.
+We were also intrigued by the braking performance in wet weather, and were not disappointed.
 They are probably the best road bike brake pads for wet weather.
 The pads offered a great feel, there was hardly any grabbing during subtle engagements and the stroke felt progressive throughout.
 Use them on your rims without any worry.

 Kool-Stop KS DRSA2